Hanbok Series | Transformation, Comfort Women, Harmony – Art by Jaclyn Bae

 From a Western linen shirt to a reimagined Korean Hanbok.

 Transformation reinterprets the cultural symbolism of the traditional Hanbok.
-This piece is handcrafted from a white linen shirt once worn by the artist’s husband — a Western garment reshaped into a Korean silhouette.
-Bible verses were inscribed onto the jeogori, echoing the artist’s personal transition from Buddhism to Christianity.
+This piece is constructed from handmade paper, created through a long process of tearing and pulping a Ralph Lauren linen shirt once worn by the artist’s husband.
+The Western garment was transformed into paper and then reshaped into a Korean silhouette.
+Verses from Psalm 23 were inscribed onto the Jeogori, echoing the artist’s personal transition from Buddhism to Christianity

 Transformation Hanbok artwork by Jaclyn Bae made from a white linen shirt Handmade paper Hanbok created from linen shirt by artist Jaclyn Bae